prabhatkc/ct-recon/DLdenoise/README.md

   --training-fname      path to training LR-HR training patches in h5 format (default: None) --val-chk-prsc
-                        precision type while calculating the SSIM/PSNR for validation test. (default: natural-float) --scale SCALE         up-scaling factor.
+                        precision type while calculating the SSIM/PSNR for validation test. (default: natural-float) --scale               up-scaling factor.
 It is hard-coded to be 1 for denoising (default: 1) --num-channels        3 for rgb images and 1 for gray scale images (default: 1) --val-batch-size      input batch size for validation data. (default: 16) --validating-fname    Path to H5 file(s) containing validation set (default: None)